osmoscraft/osmosnote/packages/server/public/devlog.md

   - Check dependency and dump diagonostic info in console
   - Check config file and config values
 - Chinese character causes line height to jump.
-- When line ends with link, insert a new line at the end causes link to open
-- When document ends withi link, you can't add a new line without adding a space after the last link
 - Support default "Triage" tag (any alternatives?)
 - After navigation back, scroll position is lost
 - Quick insert of ISO local date could help
-- It's very easy to open the same doc twice and saving the older one will overwrite the new one.
 - Cancel remote action after cursor move
-- Status bar could overflow into multiple lines
 - Tag suggestion based on content
 - Link suggestion based on tags
 - Multiple workspaces (with crosss workspace search?)

-- DONE
-  - Click to open link in current window
-  - Ctrl + Click to open link in new window
+- It's very easy to open the same doc twice and saving the older one will overwrite the new one.

-## Text engine V2
+## Compiler

-- DOM tags are being parsed.
-Need escape logic. (refer to prev. parser POC)
 - Consider using web components to encapsulate links (and other text editor elements).
 Otherwise mouse click is not accessible.
 - Control + left seems to greedy when to prev. line
 - Ctrl + delete is too agressive when handling white spaces
-- Consider MVP list rendering (use multiple - without space)
-- Handle list indentation
-- Handle list auto numbering
 - Move # into the padding so heading lines can wrap without breaking indentation
 - Simplied internal API
   - Efficiently convert DOM layer node and offset into plaintext layer offset